stonerlab/Stoner-PythonCode/README.rst

     *   DataFolder has an options to skip iterating over empty Data files
     *   Further improvements to :py:attr:`Stoner.Core.DataFile.setas` handline.

-0.7 will continue to have bug fix releases and back-ports of anything very useful until 0.8 is released.

-The old stable version was 0.6.
-This features

-    *   Some major changes in the architecture,
-    *   Switching from a numpy MaskedArray as the main data store to a custom sub-class that contains most of the logic for indexing data by column name and designation.
-    *   The metadata storage has also been switched to using blist.sortteddict for a fast, alphabetically ordered dictionary storage.
-    *   Other underlying changes are a switch to using properties rather than straight attribute access.

-0.6 now also makes use of filemagic to work out the mime type of files to be loaded to try and improve the resilience of the automatic file format detection on platforms where this is supported and adds some extra methods to AnalyseFile for extrapolation.

-No further relases will be made to 0.6.
+No further relases will be made to 0.7.x.

-0.6 and 0.7 should work on Python 2.7 and 3.5
+0.6, 0.7 should work on Python 2.7 and 3.5
+0.8 is also tested on Python 3.6

 .. _online documentation: http://stoner-pythoncode.readthedocs.io/en/latest/
 .. _github repository: http://www.github.com/gb119/Stoner-PythonCode/